kuperov/tutoring/README.md

 This repo contains some of the resources I use to tutor my kids at home.

-I was inspired by Erik Hoel's marvellous series of blog posts about the outrageous effectiveness of aristocratic tutoring ([Part 1](https://www.theintrinsicperspective.com/p/why-we-stopped-making-einsteins), [Part 2](https://www.theintrinsicperspective.com/p/follow-up-why-we-stopped-making-einsteins), [Part 3](https://www.theintrinsicperspective.com/p/how-geniuses-used-to-be-raised), [teaching reading early](https://www.theintrinsicperspective.com/p/how-i-taught-my-3-year-old-to-read)).
+Our decision to learn at home was inspired by Erik Hoel's marvellous posts about aristocratic tutoring
+([Part 1](https://www.theintrinsicperspective.com/p/why-we-stopped-making-einsteins),
+[Part 2](https://www.theintrinsicperspective.com/p/follow-up-why-we-stopped-making-einsteins), [Part 3](https://www.theintrinsicperspective.com/p/how-geniuses-used-to-be-raised), [teaching reading early](https://www.theintrinsicperspective.com/p/how-i-taught-my-3-year-old-to-read)).
-If you have school-aged kids, I think [his substack](https://www.theintrinsicperspective.com) is worth your time.
+If you have school-aged kids, [his substack](https://www.theintrinsicperspective.com) is well worth your time.

 ## Maths